-The assembly of structural parts and wiring that connects your home to utility power is known collectively as the service entrance.
+The assembly of structural parts and wiring that connects your home to the utility power grid is known collectively as the service entrance.
 The service entrance starts at the transformer on the utility's power pole.
 The heavy insulated wires and metal cable strung overhead from the transformer to your house are called the service drop.
-The service drop is anchored to the metal pole rising through the roof.
+The service drop is either anchored to a metal pole rising through the roof or attached to the exterior of the house.
 The pole is called the mast or riser and it contains a large cable or individual wires known as the service entrance conductors (or service entrance cable).
-These conductors exit the mast through the weatherhead, which is shaped so that the conductors point downward as they come out.
+These horizontal conductor wires enter the mast through the weatherhead, which is dome-shaped so that the conductors then turn downward as they continue toward the electrical meter.

-This connection is called the service point and usually represents the point of transfer between the utility provider and the utility customer.
-Everything on the house side of the service point (with the exception of the utility meter) typically is installed by an electrician.
+The overhead point where the service drop wires connect to the service entrance conductors inside the vertical mast is known as the service point, and it usually represents the point of official transfer between the utility provider and the utility customer.
+Everything on the house side of the service point (with the exception of the meter) typically is installed by an electrician hired by the homebuilder or homeowner.
 Everything on the utility side of the service point is installed and maintained by utility personnel.

-Given the terminology explained above, you can see why weatherheads often are called mastheads or service heads.
-But not all weatherheads mount to masts.
-Some types are anchored to the wall of a building, and some have a special clamp for securing the service entrance conductors (usually a cable) directly to the weatherhead.
-In the latter case, there is no mast.
-Weatherheads for use with masts may be designed to clamp or thread onto the end of the mast pipe.
+A weatherhead affixed atop a traditional mast can either be secured to the mast with clamps, or it can use threaded fittings.
 The mast is usually a rigid metal electrical conduit, either rigid metal conduit (type RMC) or intermediate metal conduit (type IMC).
-Some weatherheads can be used with nonmetallic (usually PVC plastic) pipe.
+Some weatherheads can be used with nonmetallic (usually PVC plastic) pipes.
 All of these specifics are governed by the local building authority and/or the utility company, and rules vary from location to location.